Skip to content

 ## Example requests

-The following example demonstrates how to use the Rule Lifecycle API to create a rule for the `workload_group` feature type.
+The following example demonstrates how to use the Create Workload Group Rules API to create a rule for the `workload_group` feature type.

 ### Create a rule

-The following request creates a rule that assigns a `workload_group` value based on matching `index_pattern` attributes:
+The following request creates a rule that assigns a `workload_group` value when the `index_pattern` attribute matches:

 ```json